John Jervis, 1st Earl of St Vincent: Mutiny and discipline

 Rear-Admiral Sir John Orde, who was senior to Nelson, complained publicly and bitterly about what he considered a personal slight.
 Jervis ordered Orde home.
 Orde requested that he be court-martialled in order that he might have the opportunity to clear his name.
 The Board refused.
 Orde then requested that St Vincent be brought before a court-martial.
 Again, the Board refused.
 The Board censured Jervis for not having supported his subordinates.

 Orde later challenged the ageing admiral to a duel.
 The challenge became public knowledge and the king ordered Jervis to decline.
 Before the challenge was formally declined, Orde wrote to the Board to inform them that he had withdrawn it.

 When the men aboard the refused to execute a man for mutinous behaviour and their captain did nothing, the Earl threatened the captain with replacement and had boats from the rest of the fleet armed with carronades surround the Marlborough; he then threatened to sink the ship if his orders were not carried out.
 The man was duly executed.
 St Vincent turned to an officer beside him watching the mutineer hanging from the yard arm and said "Discipline is preserved, Sir!"

 Between 1797 and 1799, alongside the suppression of mutiny, Jervis set himself the task of improving the dockyards and defences of Gibraltar.
 Having had great difficulty supplying the fleet with fresh water, the Admiral arranged for large water tanks to be built in Gibraltar.
 In addition St Vincent planned the building of a new Victualling Yard to replenish his ships, and the upgrading of the dockyards.
 After the Battle of the Nile the dockyards, under Jervis' watchful eye, managed to successfully repair most of the fleet.

 Lady Lavinia Bingham, wife of Earl Spencer, wrote to St Vincent to congratulate him for having provided the necessary tools for Nelson to have achieved the victory he did at the Nile.
 "Never did disinterested zeal and friendship meet with a brighter reward than yours has reaped in this victory of your gallant friend."
 Nelson commented that he had "never beheld a fleet equal to Sir John Jervis'".

-On 14 February 1799 St Vincent was created admiral of the white.
+On 14 February 1799 St Vincent was promoted to Admiral of the White.
 Constant service and approaching old age meant that the admiral became increasingly unwell.
 Despite his failing health, St Vincent was reluctant to relinquish command and the Board reluctant to supersede him.
-By 17 June 1799 he had no choice but to resign his command and return to England.
+By 17 June he had no choice but to resign his command and return to England.
 During his time ashore the Earl lived in Rochetts, in South Weald, Essex, with his wife.